-If you try to select a loco address that is already selected on another throttle the DT402 will display "Steal?=Y" in the text area.
+If you try to select a loco address that is already selected on another throttle theDT500 will display "Steal?=Y" in the text area.
 This is a safety interlock to prevent operators from taking control of locos that are already selected on other throttles.
 Occasionally it is necessary to override this interlock to gain control of a loco that is "lost" for whatever reason.
-This override is called stealing and can result in having a single loco address selected on two different throttles at the same time.
+This override is called stealing.
+Stealing will behave differently depending on if you are using Standard or Expanded Slots.

-To steal an address with the DT402:
+To steal an address with the DT500:

 - 1. Press the LOCO key to enter selection mode. - 2.
-Enter the address of the loco you want to steal and press the LOCO key again. - 3.
-The DT402 will display "Steal?=Y" in the text area if the loco can be stolen. - 4.
+Enter the address of the loco you want to steal and press the LOCO key again.

+- 3. The DT500 will display "Steal?=Y" in the text area if the loco can be stolen. - 4.
 Press Y/+ key if you want to steal. - 5.
 Press N/ (or any other key) if you do not want to steal.

-Once a throttle has "stolen" a loco address, the slot following mode becomes active and both throttles will update speed and direction information for the loco address.
+If you are using a legacy Command Station such as a DCS100 once a throttle has "stolen" a loco address, the slot following mode becomes active.
+Both throttles will update speed and direction information for the loco address.
 This can result in seemingly strange locomotive behavior especially if one throttle is trying to stop the loco and the other is trying to speed it up at the same time.
+This can also occur on an Advanced Command Station if a standard slot is in use.
+This occurs if legacy throttles are in use or DT500 throttle has expanded slots disabled by either having IR turned on or XP slots turned off.
+See section 10.0 for more details.